- 1 Purpose

 - A person must progress through Stage 1 prior to commencing Stage 2.
-For example, a request for Conciliation will only be approved after the person who is making the Complaint has consulted a Harassment and Diversity Contact Officer and received information regarding their grievance.
-Similarly, if a person against whom a Complaint has been made wishes to request Conciliation, they must first have consulted a Harassment and Diversity Contact Officer to get the appropriate advice.
+For example, a request for Conciliation will only be approved after the person who is making the Complaint has consulted an Inclusion Officer and received information regarding their grievance.
+Similarly, if a person against whom a Complaint has been made wishes to request Conciliation, they must first have consulted an Inclusion Officer to get the appropriate advice.

-- The University maintains a list of internal Harassment and Diversity Contact Officers who are trained to provide advice on and support for these procedures.
-The Harassment and Diversity Contact Officer will assist the Complainant to decide whether the grievance constitutes Discrimination, Bullying or Harassment by providing information on the person's rights and options for resolution.
+- The University maintains a list of internal Inclusion Officers who are trained to provide advice on and support for these procedures.
+The Inclusion Officer will assist the Complainant to decide whether the grievance constitutes Discrimination, Bullying or Harassment by providing information on the person's rights and options for resolution.

 - Stage 3 is a formal procedure and will only be used when the matter cannot be resolved by Conciliation, either because the process was not successful or because it was deemed to be inappropriate under the circumstances.